 You will be asked about your medical and family medical history.
 A physical exam will also be done.
 It may take a few years before NF2 is diagnosed.
 NF2 may be suspected if there is a presence or history of:

 The diagnosis is generally made based on your history, symptoms, and the physical exam.

-A magnetic resonance imaging (MRI) scan may be done to create images of the nerves and brain to look for tumors.
-Samples of tumors may also be removed and sent for a biopsy.
+An MRI scan may be done to create images of the nerves and brain to look for tumors.
+Samples of tumors may also be removed and sent for microscopic evaluation.